turingschool/front-end-curriculum/projects/overlook.md

 ```
 As a visitor,
-When I visit the main application page,
+When I visit the main application tab,
-clicking on the `Rooms` icon will take me to the `Rooms` page.
+clicking on the `Rooms` icon will take me to the `Rooms` tab.
-The `Rooms` page will default to display the following:
+The `Rooms` tab will default to display the following:

 - Most popular booking date
 - The date with the most rooms available